28 April 2013

 An extant asset

 On our way back to the airport after one of my many trips to the Alamo City, we decided to stop somewhere a little different for a bite to eat.
 We turned off of the superhighway and into the parking lot of yet another mall.
 There was this huge, plain block of a Montgomery Ward staring at me that was attached to a smallish, nondescript shopping mall.
-We took a quick look inside the mall's dark and empty corridors, and I was actually rather impressed by one unique feature of the mall- the two level amphitheater and gardens integrated onto the northwest side of the mall.
+We took a quick look inside the center's dark and empty corridors, and I was actually rather impressed by one unique feature of the place- the two level amphitheater and gardens integrated onto the northwest side of the facility.

 The Crossroads of San Antonio Mallmanac ca. 2000.
 View the full PDF version here.